lucas-renaudie-dev/Reversi-AI/README.md

-# Reversi-AI
+# Game-Playing AI Project

-Welcome to my game-playing AI project!
+Welcome to my AI Project!
+In this project, I built an AI capable of playing the game 'Reversi'.

 Here, I showcase the code and thought process behind my AI agent, based on an Iterative-Deepening Alpha-Beta Pruning tree search.